Valeurs actuelles: History

 Valeurs actuelles was founded in 1966 by Raymond Bourgine as an offspring of the weekly Finances, a stock market information review.
 The magazine gradually became an opinion and generalist publication with a liberal-conservative tendency.
 In 1971 Valeurs actuelles was relaunched.

 Formerly owned by Socpresse the magazine has been owned by Valmonde, a subsidiary of Sud Communication.
 The company is owned by Pierre Fabre, who founded Laboratoires Pierre Fabre.

 The main articles of the magazine are the editorial, written by François d'Orcival; the lettre de M. de Rastignac ("Rastignac's letter"), a humour piece about French politics that comments on present politicians by calling them by names of supporting characters from Balzac's works.

 From 1966 to his death in 1972, the movie section was written by the antisemitic and collaborationist writer Lucien Rebatet, under the pseudonym of François Vinneuil.

 In 2014, Valeurs actuelles published a false survey favorable to Nicolas Sarkozy.
-Valeurs actuelles also leaked informations about journalists from the newspaper Le Monde who were investigating on Nicolas Sarkozy, which triggers the accusation of breach of the secrecy of the sources of a dozen French newspapers.
+Valeurs actuelles also leaked informations about journalists from the newspaper Le Monde who were investigating on Nicolas Sarkozy, which triggered the accusation of breach of secrecy of the sources for a dozen French newspapers.